pandeyratnesh1997/pandeyratnesh1997/README.md

 ## Hi  👋, I'm Ratnesh Pandey
-**I am a Full Stack Developer, passionate about building digital products that improve everyday experience for people.
+**I am a Full Stack Web Developer, passionate about building digital products that improve everyday experience for people.
 I love to work on exciting projects that test what I've learnt, whilst being exposed to the power and potential of the ever-evolving technologies around us.
 I'm always looking for better, and more importantly, ethical and accessible ways to solve the common problems we are faced with day-to-day.**

 -  💬  Ask me about  **MERN stack!**